 Second Year: About fifty-two lectures are given during Lent, Trinity and Michaelmas Terms.
 The topics to be studied include the following.
-Revision and extension of physical chemistry where relevant to biochemical ideas, including bonding, reaction equilibrium, physical chemistry of solutions; the properties, structure and characteristics of nitrogenous compounds of physiological importance, the structure and distribution of carbohydrates and lipids and their more important derivatives, the composition of animal tissues: the composition of food; enzyme catalysis; digestion, absorption and distribution of foodstuffs, introduction to intermediary metabolism, including carbohydrate metabolism, biological oxidations and reductions, redox potential, elementary thermodynamics as applied to these ideas, and oxidation of fatty acids.
+Revision and extension of physical chemistry where relevant to biochemical ideas, including bonding, reaction equilibrium, physical chemistry of solutions; the amino acids and their linking into proteins; the structure of protein molecules, their behaviour in solution and methods of characterization; nature of enzymes and the way in which they can catalyze reactions; properties and structure of other nitrogenous constituents of the body including vitamins; nature and function of nucleic acids; digestion of proteins; chemistry and digestion of carbohydrates; metabolism of carbohydrates; chemistry and digestion of lipids; oxidation of fatty acids; oxidation-reduction enzymes, cytochromes, porphyrins and oxidative phosphorylation.
 The student in Second Year should thoroughly acquaint himself with the structure of molecules of biological significance and their chemical behaviour.
 This will provide a solid foundation for the study of the dynamic state of the body's constituents.

 Third Year: About twenty-seven lectures are given during Lent and Trinity Terms, and five hours a week laboratory work.
 The topics to be studied include the following.
-The intermediary metabolism of lipids, amino-acids, purines, pyrimidines, porphyrins and steroids; nutrition; plasma proteins; the handling of water and electrolytes; some regulatory and excretory functions; biological antagonism and antibiotics; active transport; some features of the metabolism of neoplastic and growing tissues; some aspects of the biochemistry of nervous tissue; biochemistry of the inorganic constituents of the body, especially iron and calcium.
+The intermediary metabolism of lipids, amino-acids, purines, pyrimidines and porphyrins; nutrition; the handling of water and electrolytes; some regulatory and excretory functions; biological antagonism and antibiotics; active transport; some features of the metabolism of neoplastic and growing tissues; biochemistry of the inorganic constituents of the body, especially iron and calcium; inborn errors of metabolism.

-Seminars, attendance at which will be on a voluntary basis, will be held towards the end of Second Year and during Third Year.
+Seminars, attendance at which will be on a voluntary basis, will be held during Third Year.
 Selection of students for participation in these seminars will initially be on a basis of previous examination record, and continued attendance will depend on performance.
 There may also be an opportunity for some extra practical work for a limited number of interested students during the Third Year.
 Medical students may also attend any lectures on biochemistry given to science students if time-table arrangements permit.

-Introductory Vacation Reading for Second Year: R. W. Gerard, Unresting Cells (1949); W. D. McElroy, Cellular Physiology and Biochemistry (1961); E. S. West, Textbook of Biophysical Chemistry, 2nd Edition (1956); Read, Textbook of Organic Chemistry.
+Introductory Vacation Reading for Second Year: R. W. Gerard, Unresting Cells (1949); W. D. McElroy, Cellular Physiology and Biochemistry (1961); E. S. West, Textbook of Biophysical Chemistry, 2nd Edition (1956).